shepelevn/skb-crm/backend/README.md

 ## Possible response status codes

-Server response can contain on of this response statuses:
+Server response can contain one of this response statuses:

 * `200` - request processed successfully
 * `201` - request successfully processed and header Location contains